ginio15/ginio15/README.md

 # 👋 Hi, I’m George

-🚀 **AI & Software Engineer** exploring the capabilities of cutting edge-tech & AI systems by building products for my-self
+🚀 **AI & Software Engineer** exploring the capabilities of cutting edge-tech & AI systems by building products for myself

 ---